 - Information which leads us to perceive a child (under 18) or other vulnerable individual is at risk of physical, emotional, or sexual violence or neglect, as we are legally bound to report such concerns to authorities under Section 4 of the Child, Youth and Family Enhancement Act

 - Information which leads us to believe that you are in danger of harming yourself or others

 Everyone’s healing journey is unique and for some people counselling can be a valuable part of their process.
 Adults of all genders may attend up to 15 no-fee individual counselling sessions as well as various group therapy options.
 Counselling at SACE focuses on building emotional stability and providing adults with tools to support them with their healing.

 - Call the SACE main office at 780.423.4102 to make an appointment with our Client Care Specialist

 - The Client Care Specialist will phone you at the time of your appointment to complete the 30-minute phone-intake

 - After this conversation, you will be placed on the waiting list and the Client Care Specialist can provide options for support while you wait

 - The Client Care Specialist will contact you when a counsellor is available

-SACE offers up to 15 weekly, one-hour sessions of counselling at no fee and, prior to counselling, individuals on the waitlist and their supporters have the option of attending INDIGO.
+SACE offers up to 15 weekly, one-hour sessions of counselling at no fee and, prior to counselling, individuals on the waitlist have the option of attending Skills for Change.

 Therapeutic approaches include: